aqilc/c-mplytest/readme.md

 More examples of real-world use can be found at https://github.com/aqilc/jsc/tree/main/test/api.

+> **Note**
-> Note: Known issue: Any `assert`s before a subtest count for that subtest.
+> Known issue: Any `assert`s before a subtest count for that subtest.
 Currently no fix because of the structure of the framework.